What is GPS Tracking?

 The price for a GPS tracking system can vary a lot depending on the size of the fleet and your company’s needs.
 A larger fleet would probably need a higher number of GPS trackers to be installed in each vehicle or cargo.
 This will also require more comprehensive vehicle tracking system compared to a smaller fleet.

 GPS tracking service for small businesses will often be less expensive, as there is less need for GPS tracking units and the coordination of the installed trackers is easier.
+To calculate how much you can save by purchasing the software, use Savings Calculator.
+Usually, depending on the tracking needs vehicle tracking prices range from £15 to £20.

 The features included in the GPS tracking system also influence the price.
 A simple GPS tracking service with basic functions such as location and speed is cheaper than one with more features.
 Therefore, it is important to determine your company's needs before deciding on budget for GPS tracking.